netdata/netdata/packaging/windows/WINDOWS_INSTALLER.md

 Netdata will add a service to your system.
 After this, the installer GUI will guide you through the following steps:

 - Welcome: The initial screen provides details about the actions the installer will perform.
-- UI License: This screen presents the Netdata Cloud UI.
+- UI License: This screen presents the [Netdata Cloud UI License](src/web/gui/v2/LICENSE.md).
 You must accept the license to proceed.
 - GPL 3 License: You will then be presented with the GPL 3 License, which governs netdata software.
 - Destination: By default, Netdata will be installed in `C:\Program Files\Netdata`.
 If you prefer a different directory, you can change it here.